rancher/rancher-docs/docs/api/v3-rancher-api-guide.md

 ### Enable View in API

-You can also view captured Rancher API calls for your respective clusters and resources.
+You can also view captured v3 API calls for your respective clusters and resources.
 This feature is not enabled by default.
 To enable it:

 1. Click your **User Tile** in the top right corner of the UI and select **Preferences** from the drop-down menu.
 2. Under the **Advanced Features** section, click **Enable "View in API"**